-Raising Goats, when is the right time to incorporate them onto the homestead?
-Prior to incorporating goats make sure fencing, breed selection, and the intention as to why they are on the homestead is clear.
+When is the right time to start raising goats on the homestead?
+Prior to adding goats to your farm make sure you have adequate fencing, have selected the best breed for your needs, and your intention as to why they are on the homestead is clear.

 Raising Goats for Milk